Streaming SQL

 Streaming SQL:

-- By eliminating the repetitive compilation process, Streaming SQL can support smaller time intervals, achieving higher frequency data updates and processing.
+- By eliminating repeated compilation, Streaming SQL supports much smaller intervals, enabling higher-frequency data updates and processing.

-- This mode is particularly suitable for applications requiring real-time or near-real-time data processing.
+- This mode is particularly well-suited for applications that require real-time or near-real-time data processing.

-The introduction of Streaming SQL brings greater flexibility and real-time capabilities to data processing.
-In the DDL (Data Definition Language) definition of dynamic tables, the scheduling interval usually has a minimum value, such as one minute.
-This means that data updates and processing will have at least a one-minute delay.
-However, Streaming SQL, through its micro-batch processing mechanism, allows this interval to be shortened to seconds, achieving faster data response and processing.
+Streaming SQL brings greater flexibility and real-time capability to data processing.
+In the DDL definition of a dynamic table, the scheduling interval typically has a minimum value — for example, one minute — meaning data updates and processing have at least a one-minute delay.
+Streaming SQL's micro-batch mechanism allows this interval to be reduced to seconds, enabling faster data response and processing.

-- Real-time Data Processing: Streaming SQL can quickly respond to data changes, suitable for applications requiring real-time data processing and analysis.
+- Real-time data processing: Streaming SQL can respond quickly to data changes, making it suitable for applications that require real-time data processing and analysis.

-- Jobs must run on an analytical (ap) cluster.
+- Jobs must run on an Analytics (AP) cluster.

 How to Use Streaming SQL